dvlyon/RMMZ/GameMap/HUD/Core/README.md

 ### Description

 DvLyon_HUD_Core is the core of the modular HUD plugin functionality for the [DvLyon](https://dvlyon.com) collection of RPG Maker MZ HUD plugins.
-It is required by all of our HUD plugins, and comes with some nifty extra functions specially tailored for game development.
+It is required by all the HUD plugins.

 ### License